Nilufer Hanımsultan: Marriage

 In 1931, Caliph Abdulmejid II arranged marriage of his only daughter, Dürrüşehvar Sultan to Azam Jah, elder son and heir to Mir Osman Ali Khan, Nizam of Hyderabad, and Mahpeyker Hanımsultan, daughter of Naciye Sultan and Enver Pasha to Moazzam Jah, second son of the Nizam.
 According to some sources, the Nizam was trying hard to obtain the hand of her cousin, Dürrüşehvar, for his eldest son.
 Unhappy with the high mahr demanded by her family, he finally settled for a second Ottoman bride to be included in the deal.
 However, Şehzade Osman Fuad and his wife the Egyptian princess Kerime Hanım wanted the Nizam's younger son to marry Niloufer, whom they had prepared to marry someone rich.
 They dressed her up, made her look pretty, and introduced her to Muazzam Jah.
 Niloufer, who was then a ravishing beauty, was so attractive that Mahpeyker could not compare.
 When Muazzam Jah saw her he completely forgot about Mahpeyker, and insisted on marrying Niloufer.
-For arranging the wedding, Osman Füad received £25,000 annually, until 1952.
+For arranging the wedding, Osman Füad received £25,000 annually, until Niloufer's divorce in 1952.